-Care Outside of the EHP Plus Cleveland Clinic Network
+Care Outside of EHP Cleveland Clinic Network of Providers

-In some cases, your physician may wish to refer you for care outside the EHP Plus network.
+In some cases, your physician may wish to refer you for care outside the EHP network of providers.
 This is appropriate for coverage under HBP only when medical or behavioral healthcare cannot be provided within the network.
 Services will be covered only if: